 The full year calendar can be found here: Year Calendars .
-Please see the current year calendar to know the weeks that you will need to be available for exams.
-As an example, here is a calendar extract showing Exams from a previous year: (pdf format)
+Please see the current year calendar and your assessment breakdown to know the weeks that you will need to be available for assignments and exams.

 Missing An Exam.
 The University expects students to be available for the entire Exams period designated for each module.
 This facilitates unexpected and rare events, such as re-scheduling due to extreme weather conditions.
 You should thus not book holidays during your Exam periods.
 Missing an examination may have very serious consequences for your studies.
 In such an event, you should consider whether the circumstances may allow you to submit a Personal Mitigating Circumstances (PMC) case.
-Details of the PMC process can be found within the Academic Policies section of the University website (listed under ‘P’).
+Details of the PMC process can be found here (overview) and here (guidance).

 Exact Timing of Individual Exams.
-The University co-ordinates exact timing and timetables for official examinations.
-It is the University, and not Academic Departments such as Physics, that organises exactly when each Exam will be scheduled.
+The University co-ordinates the exact timing and the timetables for official examinations.
+It is the University, and not Academic Departments such as Physics, that organises exactly when and where each Exam will be scheduled.
 The University then notifies students in the weeks leading up to each Exam period.
 The timing of all other assessments is specified at the start of each academic year – within module Learning Briefs (provided on blackboard) and is also given in Assessment Summaries.

 Students on Integrated Master’s programmes will progress through the programme in line with the Academic Regulations for Taught Programmes with one exception.
 In order to progress from Level 5 to Level 6 and Level 6 to Level 7, students must accumulate 120 credits at Level 5 and Level 6; students must also achieve a Level 6 mark of 50% or more.

 Students who achieve a module mark of less than 50% at Level 6 shall be permitted to be reassessed for each assessed component where a mark of less than 50% was achieved, or to retake the module.
-At reassessment, component marks will be capped at 50%.
+At reassessment, capping will be applied per regulations at 50%.
 If the student has retaken the module, the module mark shall be calculated entirely from the new component marks and grades achieved at that point and the overall module mark capped at 50%.

 For the purposes of the degree classification, the revised mark capped at 50% will only apply to the integrated master’s award.
-If an honours degree is to be awarded as an Intermediate Terminating Qualification (ITQ) then the original marks obtained at first sit will apply if above 40%.
+If an honours degree is to be awarded as an ITQ then the original marks obtained at first sit will apply if above 40%.
 Otherwise the component mark is capped at 40% following reassessment for failure at first sit or, if re-taken, the overall module mark is capped at 40%.